 #3 – Fill Down Keyboard Excel Shortcut

-Fill down is the action you need to do when there is data entry in excel.
+Fill down in excel is the action you need to do when there is data entry in excel.
 In many cases, we may need to copy and paste the value as it is in the above cell.

-Note: If the value is there in the above cell it will fill only values.
-If there is a formula it will fill the formula to the below cell.
+Note: If the value is there in the above cell, it will fill only values.
+If there is a formula, it will fill the formula to the below cell.

 #4 – Select Entire Row and Column

-In excel we often need to select either the entire row or the entire column.
+In excel, we often need to select either the entire row or the entire column.
 Excel shortcuts would be handy in these situations.

 #5 – Delete & Add Entire Row or Column

-The way how we need to insert new rows or columns, there is also a need we need to delete rows and columns.
+The way how we need to insert new rows or columns, there is also a need we need to delete rows in excel and columns.
 Keyboard shortcuts in excel will help you in increasing productivity.

 #6 – Insert Comment and Edit Comment Excel Shortcut

 In a particular cell, we may need to put in our comments so that later we can remember what happened with that particular cell.
 Inserting comments manually is a boring task which nobody likes doing.
 Below are the Excel keyboard shortcuts to insert and edit the comment.